This post is also available in: PortuguĂŞs

 Time in Lecce: One to two days

-Lecce is also called the Capital City of the Baroque in Italy.
-The town has a gracious city centre, is full of churches, mansions, Roman amphitheatre and many more interesting sights.
+Lecce is also called the Capital City of the Baroque in Italy, and is another must-see in Puglia!
+The town has a gracious city centre, is full of churches, mansions, a Roman amphitheatre and many more interesting sights.

 Check here to see other accommodations in Lecce.